abdulwaheed76/practices/README.md

 1. Not being able to create a stable PR at least one and half hour before end of signoff time.
 1. Not reviewing a PR (of someone else) within 2 hours of being informed.

+#### General coding
+1. Giving unclear variable/ function/ class names.
+E.g `maxSize` does not tells what it is and unit.
+Instead it can be `maxUploadFileSizeInMB` or `upload.maxFileSizeInMB`.
+In short, when a person sees the name, he should exactly know what it is.

 #### Personal info
 1. Putting real names of anyone (instead of `user, user1, user2` in any part of code, image or any kind of asset/document or communication medium in any form.
 1. Putting any kind of personal info that is not official.
 For example, but not limited to, personal email or phone in any part of code, image or any kind of asset/document or communication medium in any form.